cgloeckner/amid-infinity/02_character_creation.md

 ## Backpack

 You carry quite a lot more than you have written in your inventory.

 Use your TURN to invent an ITEM.

 Write it down as a piece of LOOT for future use.

+# Progression

-## Milestone Options
+## Milestones

-Up to the GM's discretion, characters will gain MILESTONES, such as:
+Up to the GM's discretion, characters may gain MILESTONES, such as:

-- Gain a STAT or EFFORT point
+- **Ever Stronger:** Gain a STAT or EFFORT point
-- Cure a WOUND or INSANITY (see Rule Modifications on [Sanity](03_rule_mods.md#Sanity), WIP)
+- **Expertise:** Gain another trained skill
+- **Motivation:** Gain another motivation (see [Sanity](03_rule_mods.md#Sanity))

+## Mastery

+Each 5 mastery points, a player can choose to upgrade on of the character's trained skills to expert level.